- August 12–22: Online Training (EU shift)

 FROM dual

 You have to update the statistics after creating the function-based index.
-No statistics, no CBO, no FIB.
+No statistics, no CBO, no FBI.

 ,'MESSAGES'